-For the year ended March 31, 2022, NY Green Bank continued its focus on execution and asset management across all aspects of its sustainable infrastructure investment business, consistent with comparable established entities with analogous investment activities.
-NY Green Bank's Loans and Financing Receivables (hereinafter referred to as "Portfolio Investment(s)"), ongoing business development, as well as focus on implementing and maintaining operational platforms, policies and practices are consistent with industry best practices.
+Financing Receivables (hereinafter referred to as "Portfolio Investment(s)"), ongoing business development, as well as focus on implementing and maintaining operational platforms, policies and practices are consistent with industry best practices.
 NY Green Bank has an active pipeline of potential Portfolio Investments that continues to be diversified across technology, location, and end-user segments.

-The 16.8% increase in Cash and Investments reflects that NY Green Bank's Portfolio is established with a number of investments starting to pay down, and such returned capital being available for recycling into new Portfolio Investment transactions, in addition to funds received on account of further capitalization.
+The 21.9% decrease in Cash and Investments reflects that NY Green Bank's Portfolio is established with a number of investments starting to pay down, but the returned capital is being recycled into new Portfolio Investment transactions.
 NY Green Bank's cash and invested capital balances reflect \$1.0 billion in funded capitalization received to date.
 NY Green Bank received incremental capital contributions through NYSERDA as capital was committed (considering projected liquidity needs) and has received the full \$1.0 billion in capitalization which was authorized by the New York State Public Service Commission (Commission).
 NYSERDA funded these contributions either from a transfer of existing cash and investment balances (of certain Commission authorized programs), or from the Clean Energy Fund (CEF) ratepayer collections held by the electric utilities under the "Bill-As-You-Go" (BAYG) approach, consistent with the Commission Order establishing the CEF.
 NY Green Bank's forecasted liquidity needs are addressed through these funded capital contributions, or through the use of a credit facility, if and when required.
-In addition to capitalization from the CEF, the NY Green Bank sold a portion of Portfolio Investments to a third party, which also contributed to the increase in both Cash and Investments as well as Total Assets.
+In addition NY Green Bank terminated a transaction with a third party, which resulted in a cash payment that also contributed to the decrease in Cash and Investments.